 Prosecution of Oklahoma pipe shop leaves residents perplexed

 While other states across the nation are easing penalties for marijuana use or legalizing the drug altogether, Norm... .
-In this Wednesday, May 3, 2017 photo, defense attorney Blake Lynch is pictured outside a courtroom in Norman, Okla.
+In this Wednesday, May 3, 2017 photo, Robert Cox talks to one of his defense attorneys outside a courtroom in Norman, Okla.

 Comments